 Hours are purchased in blocks of 10 or more.
 A specific time/day is then agreed; e.g. if 50 hours are purchased, 1 -2 pm on (say) Mondays for 50 weeks is then available to one member of staff to attend.
 The attendee may be 50 different individuals or the same person for all or part of the 50 sessions.
 Strict confidentiality applies and no information is given to the business other than that the individual has attended.
 Individual employees who subsequently become clients will then benefit from a 2.5 per cent reduction in fees for a period of 12 months.

-The fee payable for the first session (the assessment) is £50 for every client.
-The standard fee thereafter will be between £65 and £75 per session depending on the time of day for the regular appointment.
+The standard fee thereafter will be between £75 and £95 per session depending on the time of day for the regular appointment.
 Evenings (after 4 p.m.) and weekend appointments are more expensive than daytime ones.
-Fees scales for couples are £85 per session (or £100 if on either Saturday or Sunday).
+Fees scales for couples are £95 per session (or £120 if on either Saturday or Sunday).
 Groups rates are available upon request.

 Payment is in cash, electronic transfer or cheque.
 I do not accept credit or debit cards.

-I am registered with BUPA (my BUPA profile is at http://finder.bupa.co.uk/go/mr_derek_williams ) and CIGNA
+I am registered with BUPA (my BUPA profile is at http://finder.bupa.co.uk/go/mr_derek_williams) and CIGNA and several other medical insurers

 Therapy Services offered: I work with individuals, couples, groups and facilitate workshops.
 I also advise employers on procedures and action to be taken to reduce employee stress.